 Recipe adapted from Jambalaya recipe on Gimme Some Oven

 Notes: I used chorizo instead of andouille sausage, water instead of chicken stock, file powder instead of okra.
 I doubled the recipe except for the garlic and bay leaves.
 I used two and a half chorizo sausages – what was in my fridge.
-I doubled the recipe, freezing in lunch
+Feel free to double the recipe and freezing in meal

 3 tbsp olive oil divided